HL7/davinci-deqm/source/pages/vte1.md

 Aggregator pushed the Bundle of supporting resource with VTE-1 Individual MeasureReport Bundle to the end user.

 Note to Balloters: We are actively seeking input on whether a technical workflow diagram would be of value for this use case {:.note-to-balloters}

-{  % include examplebutton.html example=col-summary-report-example" b_title = "Click Here To See Post VTE-1 Summary MeasureReport" % }
+{% include examplebutton.html example="vte-summary-report-example" b_title = "Click Here To See Post VTE-1 Summary MeasureReport" %}

 ___